Brephodrillia

 Brephodrillia is a genus of sea snails, marine gastropod mollusks in the family Drilliidae.

 Taxonomy

 H. Pilsbry and H. Lowe(1932) put in Brephodrillia the species of Iredalea with a dorsal varix. with Brephodrillia perfectus Pilsbry and Lowe, 1932 as type species.
 This genus is, however, considered a synonym of Iredalea Oliver, 1915 by Powell, 1966 In 1989 Vaught treated Brephodrillia as a subgenus of Iredalea.

 In 2011 Bouchet et al. treated Brephodrillia again as a synonym of Iredalea.

 Species

-Species within the genus Brephodrillia include:
+Accepted species within the genus Brephodrillia include: